ivanovs-4/haskell-flake-utils/README.md

   preOverlay ? null
 , # override haskell packages
   hpPreOverrides ? ({...}: _: _: { })
-, # arguments for callCabal2nix
-  cabal2nixArgs ? { }
+, # arguments for callCabal2nix.
+It could be a function which accepts a set with pkgs. cabal2nixArgs ? { }
 , # maps to the devShell output.
 Pass in a shell.nix file or function. shell ? null
-, # additional build intputs of the default shell shellExtBuildInputs ? []
+, # additional build intputs of the default shell.
+It could be a function which accepts a set with pkgs. shellExtBuildInputs ? []
 , # wether to build hoogle in the default shell shellwithHoogle ? true